All of Alberta’s K–12 curriculum, along with related resources and program supports, is now available in one convenient location on new LearnAlberta.

 All required courses in a CTS Apprenticeship Pathway must be taught by a journeyperson for that trade; i.e., an individual holding a trade certificate recognized in Alberta.

-Alberta Education revises apprenticeship occupational areas (i.e., programs of study) when a course outline for a trade is published and implemented by Innovation and Advanced Education (IAE).
+Alberta Education revises apprenticeship occupational areas (i.e., curriculum) when a course outline for a trade is published and implemented by Innovation and Advanced Education (IAE).
 Course outlines are reviewed and revised to align with current industry practice.